-Following the momentous news of Bob Dylan’s Nobel Prize for Literature, here’s the first installment of two part feature exploring Dylan’s weirdest and most controversial decade: the Eighties.
-This originally appeared in Uncut Take 206 from July 2014.
+Continuing our celebrations of Bob Dylan’s 80th birthday, here’s the first instalment of two part feature exploring Dylan’s weirdest and most controversial decade: the Eighties.
+This originally appeared in Uncut’s July 2014 issue.

 As the 1970s draw to a close, BOB DYLAN is embarking on the weirdest and most controversial phase of his storied career.
 He has embraced Christianity with apocalyptic fervour.
 His fans, though, are less faithful: “Jesus loves your old songs, too,” notes one infidel.
 In the first part of a major new survey, Uncut and many of his old collaborators reconsider Dylan’s 1980s, and discover a neglected treasure trove of music.
 “People felt that Bob disappeared into a kind of black hole.
 Whereas Bob would say, ‘No: that’s a hole full of light…’”